Food Safety Tips for A Summer Cookout

 - Fish – 145°F

-Another major challenge of any outdoor event is keeping hot food hot and cold food cold.
+Another major challenge of any cookout is keeping hot food hot and cold food cold.
 Too often, food is left to sit out over the course of several hours (remember those 100°F family reunions on the 4th of July).
 Bacteria grow most rapidly between 40 – 140°F. To diminish bacterial growth, keep hot food on the grill and place cold food in a cooler.
 Never let food sit out for more than two hours (no more than one hour if the temperature is higher than 90°F).
 Always refrigerate or freeze leftovers promptly and discard any food that has been sitting out too long.
 This goes double for foods with mayonnaise (e.g. potato salad).
 If you notice foods like deviled eggs setting out for long periods of time, don’t chance it!